nashpaz123/multibranch-sample-app/README.md

 At this point, you haven’t seen the benefit of creating a multibranch pipeline job.
 So, let’s create two more branches in git to see what happens in Jenkins.
 Open a terminal in your computer and clone the git repository you created before (in case you haven’t done so).
 Then, run the following commands to create two branches from the main branch:

 ```
+git pull #to be sure that were synced with the remote.

 git checkout -b fix-123

 git checkout main